 - Championing Clinical Audit as Quality Improvement tool and be the voice of our profession

 To help lead our networks and our work we have a national group which meets quarterly and we have 2 officers – a chair and general secretary that are elected every 2 years from our N-QI-CAN members.
 We also have a Communication Lead which is not an elected role.
 Officers and our Comms Lead have fulltime jobs with 2 or 3 days a month protected time to undertake their relevant N-QI-CAN duties.
 Our officers are supported by our 11 regional network chairs and their members who are all independent with their own governance arrangements.
-In addition to this and our website – we also have a networking and sharing forum (NNSF), twitter account (@nqican), Youtube channel and infographics space.
+In addition to this and our website – we also have a networking and sharing forum (NNSF), twitter account (@nqican), YouTube channel and infographics space.

-We are funded by NHS England and Improvement (NHSEI) with an annual funds available for re-imbursements (approx. £30k) and have our own governance documents.
+We are able to claim for reimbursement from NHS England (NHSE) for time with annual funds available for re-imbursements (approx. £30k) and we have our own governance documents.

 During the last 20 years QI has grown and grown across the NHS and there are now lots of other similar networks / groups and organisations across the country (Q network, HQIP etc.) and beyond (IHI).
 Part of our forward plan is to work together with these bodies so that we remain relevant and learn, share and maximise our resources for the benefit of our members and patients.